The Dark Side of Teacup Dogs: Why You Shouldn't Have One

 What is bad about teacup dogs?

-A teacup dog is not something natural, it is a man-made creation that can have serious consequences on the health of the dogs, from dwarfism problems to a fragility so great that they can fracture whole just from the impact of a little impetuous jump.
+A teacup dog is not natural; it is a man-made creation that can have serious consequences on the health of dogs, such as dwarfism problems and fragility so great that they can fracture from a little impetuous jump.

-In addition, they often have limb, digestive and skin problems, and even suffer from low blood glucose levels.
+Additionally, they often experience limb, digestive, and skin problems, and even suffer from low blood glucose levels.
 Their life expectancy is barely half that of a standard-sized dog of the same breed.

 Why you should not have a teacup dog?